A realistic approach to generate masked faces applied on two novel masked face recognition data sets: Experimental evaluation of face recognition systems

 {\bf Evaluation protocol.} We follow the standard protocol for {\emph {unrestricted}}, {\emph{labeled outside data}}, as mentioned in~\cite{Huang07Tech}, to evaluate the image pairs.
-The $L_2$ distance threshold between two embeddings is calculated on the nine folds of the underlying test set and used on the tenth test fold to report the performance metrics, in a 10-fold cross-validation manner.
+The $L_2$ distance threshold between two embeddings is calculated on the nine folds of the underlying test set and used on the tenth test fold to report the accuracy, in a 10-fold cross-validation manner.

+{\bf Performance metrics.} We adopt the notation in~\cite{Schroff15CVPR} and consider, for a given test set of image pairs, $\mathcal{P}_{\mbox{ {same}}}$ to be the set of all face pairs ($i$,$j$) of the {\emph {same}} identity and $\mathcal{P}_{\mbox{ {diff}}}$ to be the set of all face pairs of {\emph {different}} identities.
+The set of pairs correctly classified as {\emph {same}} at threshold $d$ is the set of {\emph {true accepts}} defined as: $\mbox{TA}(d) = \{(i,j) \in {\mathcal{P}}_{\mbox{ {same}}}, D(x_i,x_j ) \leq d \}$, where $x_i$ and $x_j$ are the neural embeddings of the faces $i$ and $j$ and $D$ is the squared $L_2$ distance.
+The set of pairs incorrectly classified as {\emph {same}} at threshold $d$ represents the set of {\emph {false accepts}}, which is defined as: $\mbox{FA}(d) = \{(i,j) \in {\mathcal{P}}_{\mbox{ {diff}}}, D(x_i,x_j ) \leq d \}$.
+For the threshold $d$, we select the value that provides the maximum accuracy on the validation folds, considering values in the range $[0,4]$ with a step of $0.01$.
+We compute the accuracy on the test fold for the optimum threshold.

 {\bf Implementation details.} Prior to the fine-tuning and evaluation of the face recognition systems, we apply the MTCNN~\cite{zhang2016spl} face detector, choosing the largest bounding box whenever there are multiple face detections in an image.
-We do not apply face registration.
+We apply face registration only for ArcFace.
 The face recognition systems are trained using the original hyperparameters reported in the introductory works~\cite{Schroff15CVPR,Deng19CVPR,Parkhi15BMVC}.
 For FaceNet \cite{Schroff15CVPR}, we select the Inception-ResNet-v1 backbone, while for ArcFace~\cite{Deng19CVPR}, we select the ResNet-50 backbone.

-{\bf Evaluation on CelebA+masks data set.} After applying our method to enhance the data set with masks, we obtain $158,256$ training faces of $8,190$ identities and $19,494$ test faces of $1,000$ identities.
-We train the face recognition systems on the train split in two scenarios: on original images when no face masks are provided and on images modified by our method with synthetic masks.
-We test the face recognition systems on the test split of images with synthetic masks as well as on the real images from the MRF2 data set.
+{\bf Evaluation on the CelebA+masks data set.} After applying our method to enhance the data set with masks, we obtain $158,256$ training faces of $8,190$ identities and $19,494$ test faces of $1,000$ identities.
+We train the face recognition systems on the train split in two scenarios: on original images when no face masks are provided, and on images modified by our method with synthesized masks.
+We test the face recognition systems on the test split of images with synthesized masks.